skvithalani/shopping-cart-code-laundry-java/README.md

 We have an existing shopping cart application, with a small set of eCommerce/shopping cart rules.
 Rules include calculation of total price, discount and loyalty points calculation.
 Most of the business logic is implemented in single method `ShoppingCart.checkout`.
-There is a `/products` endpoint to list the endpoints.
+There is a `/products` endpoint to list the products.

 ### Prerequisites